 - Volume of the foot

 We also have theExplorer Series that will provide you maximum protection against bugs and dust.
 It features a removable mosquito net that is breathable and long to keep your face and neck protected.
-You can also adjust it to your size through a chin strap and an adjustable drawstring.

 You can check out all of our other sun hatshere!